 You lose only about 8–10 mph every second you spend sliding on the ground while giving away your perfectly good skin.
 If you do a good job using both brakes, you can lose 15–20 mph every second you brake and save on band-aids too.
 About the only time to put yourself down on the pavement is if you’re on an elevated curve (like a freeway interchange) and you’re about to hit the outside wall.
 The wall is usually high enough to save your motorcycle, but let you go flying off into the wild blue yonder.

 Major accidents are a harrowing experience.
 One of the most important resources you have during this difficult time is a competent Nevada motorcycle accident lawyer.
 Motorcycle accident injuries are usually severe and have a high risk of death, leading to expensive medical treatment and a devastating impact on the victim and the victim’s loved ones.
-A Nevada motorcycle accident lawyer can help you overcome these expenses with a strong compensation claim.
+A motorcycle accident attorney in Las Vegas can help you overcome these expenses with a strong compensation claim.

 When it comes to the evidence that can help your case, we know what to look for, where to look for it, what it means, and how to use it.
 We also know the dirty tricks insurance companies use to avoid paying you the amount you deserve.